 Nuu-chah-nulth Whaling Canoe

 The Nuu-chah-nulth Whaling Canoe sculpture represents the cultural importance of whale hunting along the west coast of Vancouver Island for the Nuu-chah-nulth.
-This sculpture, once exhibited at the Royal BC Museum in Victoria, is now exhibited at Victoria Quay.
+Once exhibited at the Royal BC Museum in Victoria, it is now at Victoria Quay.

 A traditional dugout canoe is carved from red cedar and is built to navigate the wild waves of the Pacific Ocean.
 This mode of transportation has been used for thousands of years.